 Americans have turned to cleaner energy.
-Now the coal companies have a new plan to turn a profit: strip-mine coal in Montana and Wyoming, transport it on long and heavy coal trains through Northwest cities and towns, ship it on barges on the Columbia River and massive cargo ships through Puget Sound and off the West Coast and sell it to Asia.
+Now the coal companies have a new plan to turn a profit: strip-mine coal in Montana and Wyoming, transport it on long and heavy coal trains through Northwest cities and towns, ship it on barges on the Columbia River and massive cargo ships through Puget Sound and off the West Coast to be burned in Asia.

-Shipping up to 136 million metric tons of coal a year through West Coast communities would release toxic coal dust and diesel exhaust along the rail-lines, clog our railroads, ports, and highways, risk our families' health, impact our economy and local businesses, pollute our air and water, and stoke the climate crisis.
-We would pay the costs and suffer loss.
-The coal companies and their investors get the profits.
+Shipping up to 100 million metric tons of coal a year through West Coast communities would release toxic coal dust and diesel exhaust along the rail-lines, clog our railroads, ports, and highways, risk our families' health, impact our economy and local businesses, pollute our air and water, and stoke the climate crisis.
+We would pay the costs and suffer loss while the coal companies and their investors would reap the profits.

-Citizens are standing up against these dirty plans and looking to a better, cleaner future for our children and communities.
+Citizens are standing up against these dirty plans and looking to a better, cleaner future for our children and our communities.

 "Anyone who claims that this massive coal project is about jobs had better learn to subtract.

 We're weighing jobs based on the one-time exploitation of a fossil fuel versus livelihoods based on a sustainable resource.

 We have a moral obligation to reject this proposal."

-- Pete Knutson, fisherman, owner of Loki Fish and Commissioner on the Puget Sound Salmon Commission, 12/13/12 the mines the trains the terminals the barges and cargo ships
+Pete Knutson, fisherman, owner of Loki Fish and Commissioner on the Puget Sound Salmon Commission, 12/13/12 train routes coal terminals terminals the mines the trains the terminals the barges and cargo ships